 pg_basebackup has copied everything over.
 However, there is more.
 The standby.signal file has been created which tells the replica that it is indeed a replica.

-Finally, the tooling has adjusted the postgresql.auto.conf file which happens to contain all the configuration needed to make the replica connect to its replica on the primary server (node1):
+Finally, the tooling has adjusted the postgresql.auto.conf file, which contains all the configuration needed to make the replica connect to its replica on the primary server (node1):

 Voilà, we are done and we can proceed to start the replica.